ManuelElizaldi/PyStrava/README.md

 ## Goals
 As I have stated before, I wanted to use techonology to help me reach my goals, therefore I built a Python script that pulls data from Strava's server, cleans it and then uploads it to Google Sheets.
 With the output file I can produce a dashboard in Google Looker Studio where I can find all my workout statistics.

+Likewise, I want to build a machine learning model that can classify 3 types of workouts:
+  1) Low Effort
+  2) Medium Effort
+  3) High Effort

 ## Technologies Used
 ### Programming Language
 - Python 3.8.5